Mark Ingram II Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 - Ingram did not record a rush attempt in last week's game versus the Panthers.

-- In his last three games, Ingram has 27 rushing yards on 13 carries (9.0 yards per game), with zero touchdowns.
+- In his last three games, Ingram has piled up 13 carries for 27 yards (9.0 per game).

 Ingram's New Orleans Teammates